Jeffthedevv/Jeffthedevv/README.md

 # 👋 Hi, I'm Jeffery Diaz

-Veteran.
-Full-stack developer.
-Builder of lean, scalable apps that don’t just look good — they **work well**.
+'m a full-stack developer and Army veteran based in Austin, TX — focused on building lean, scalable, and resilient products that **work well**.

 ### 🔧 What I Build
 - Scalable APIs (Node.js, MongoDB, Koa)